yomboy222/spellbinder/readme.txt

 obstacle things should have "obstacleDeactivated" property. this will help deal with things like the gate that gets pushed aside, or the meteor that gets pushed aside.

-handle cases where one obstacle is replaced by another (the passage affected won't automatically change to Active)

 PHASE 2 STUFF:
 use flip-a-clip to get walking player images